GP shifts in UTC/ED

 Our pay rate is £80/hour during the week and £85/hour during the weekend and £100/hour on bank holidays.
 This is gross pay as the post is self -employed and is not pensionable.

-For UTC/ED, we advertise our shifts on our online rota management system, Lantum.
-Once onboarded, members are given access to see shifts and apply for any they wish to work.
+For UTC, we advertise our shifts on our online rota management system, Lantum.
+Once onboarded, members are given access to see shifts and apply for any shift they wish to work.

 Induction

-Once an honorary contract has been issued by NuTH, GPs must do an induction either at a UTC site or ED or both, depending on where you want to work.
-The induction is generally put on Lantum for 2 hours with an experienced GP.
-This will give you time to become familiar with the environment and the processes involved.
-All GPs are paid a flat fee of £40 for the induction regardless of how long you stay for the induction.
+Once an honorary contract has been issued by NuTH, GPs must do an induction at a UTC site.
+The induction is generally put on Lantum for 2 hours with an experienced GP, the patient navigators and nurse practitioners.
+This will give GPs time to become familiar with the environment and the processes involved.
+All GPs are paid a flat fee of £40 for the induction regardless of how long they stay for the induction.

-Once you join our rota it is expected that you will work a minimum of one shift within a six-month period.
+GPs are expected to work a minimum of one shift within a six-month period to stay on the NGPS UTC rota.
 GPs who do not work a shift over a period longer than six months will be removed from the rota.

 Applying to join our rota team